VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 ## Introduction
 In this exercise, we want to take the first step towards creating our own direct system call dropper.
-But to understand the principle of a legitimate sysall itself, we start by creating a high-level API (HLA) shellcode dropper based on Windows APIs, which will serve as our reference for later modifications.
+But to understand the principle of a legitimate sysall itself, we will start by creating a high-level API (HLA) shellcode dropper based on the Windows APIs, which will serve as a reference for later modifications.
 The technical functionality of the high level API is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the high level API dropper into a direct system call dropper.
 In the HLA dropper we use the following Windows APIs:
 - VirtualAlloc
 - WriteProcessMemory
 - CreateThread